 Divide the cards into the Door deck and the Treasure deck.
 Shuffle both decks.
 Deal four cards from each deck to each player.

 CARD MANAGEMENT

 Keep separate face-up discard piles for the two decks.
-You may not look through the discards unless you play a card that allows vou to!
+You may not look through the discards unless you play a card that allows you to!
+When a deck runs out, reshuffle its discards.